Robert Williams III NBA Playoffs Player Props: Celtics vs. Heat

 Robert Williams III Insights vs. the Heat

-- Looking at assists, the Heat have conceded 25.6 per game, 14th in the NBA.
+- In terms of assists, the Heat have allowed 25.6 per contest, 14th in the NBA.

 Robert Williams III vs. the Heat